pablo-meier/Pablog/posts/2018-06-04-github-microsoft-ramble.md

 Many are afraid this will make them change, and I truly hope they do.
 Their product decisions are a big part of why maintainers burn out.
-One person getting much richer in this deal than most of the people who've toiled at GitHub for years is a toxic co-founder [who's heinously mismanaged a personnel situation.][22]
+One person getting much richer in this deal than most of the people who've toiled at GitHub for years is a toxic co-founder [who heinously mismanaged a personnel situation.][22]
 The company also [mismanaged an employee who's worked very hard to make open source more humane.][23]
 GitHub is where much of the shitty "Meritocracy" culture comes from.